In Our Time (1982 film): Say Your Name (21 mins)

 A young couple has just moved into a new apartment and the place is a mess, not to mention that a man with a constantly barking dog lives next door.
 After an argument, the wife leaves for her first day of work.
-The husband goes down to his mailbox to get his newspaper, but gets into an argument with a man who doesn't recognize the new resident and claims that the newspaper is his.
+The husband goes down to his mailbox to get his newspaper, but gets into an argument with a man who does not recognize the new resident and claims that the newspaper is his.
 Meanwhile, two kids going to school tell the boyfriend that they closed the door for him, and without a key, the husband is locked outside of his apartment.
 The husband approaches neighbors for help, but to no avail, and, with only a pair of underwear on and a towel around his waist, is forced to go out onto the street and call his girlfriend's company on a payphone, but cannot find her because the wife had arrived at the company but had left her company ID at home and is barred from entering.
 On her way home to get her ID, the wife gets stuck in traffic and decides to get out of her taxi and run home.
 The husband tries to scale an exterior wall to get into his apartment, but is mistaken by neighbors as a thief, including the dog owner, who hits him and causes him to fall to the ground.
 The wife arrives in time with the apartment key and the misunderstandings are resolved.
 The couple can live out a relatively peaceful life.